 After purchasing a ceiling medallion and this modern Serge Mouille lighting months ago, we finally installed this architectural beauty.
-You may have caught a few glimpses of this DIY on Instagram Stories, but if you missed it, here is the full tutorial on how to install a ceiling medallion in all its glory including the final reveal, which wound up looking killer cool.
+You may have caught a few glimpses of this DIY on Instagram Stories, but if you missed it, here is the full tutorial on how to install a ceiling medallion in all its glory, including the final reveal, which wound up looking killer cool.
 I’m obsessed with the mix of the traditional molding with the modern light in our bedroom (which now looks completely different with its black textured wallpaper).

-Installing A Ceiling Medallion – Step 1
+How To Install A Ceiling Medallion – Step 1

-Installing A Ceiling Medallion – Step 2
+How To Install A Ceiling Medallion – Step 2

-Remove the old bedroom lighting.
+Remove the old light fixture.

-Installing A Ceiling Medallion – Step 3
+How To Install A Ceiling Medallion – Step 3

 Use an electrical tester on the wires to ensure the electricity is off.
 We have some glitchy electrical in the new house, and even though the fuse box says the electricity is off, some junction boxes still have current flowing through them.
 If you find mysteries like this in your home, be sure to label that in the fuse box for future projects.

-Installing A Ceiling Medallion – Step 4
+How To Install A Ceiling Medallion – Step 4

-Once you are positive the electrical is off, trial fit the ceiling medallion by pressing it against the ceiling.
-It may not lie perfectly flat, but that is okay, the white caulk will fill in any gaps.
+Once you are positive the electrical is off; trial fit the ceiling medallion by pressing it against the ceiling.
+It may not lie perfectly flat, but that is okay.
+The white caulk will fill in any gaps.

 If you have a large ceiling medallion like mine, you may want to consider drilling 2-4 pilot holes (be sure to drill deep enough to countersink the screw heads as you will spackle over them later).

-Installing A Ceiling Medallion – Step 5
+How To Install A Ceiling Medallion – Step 5

 Carefully place the ceiling medallion on a flat surface (one that can get dirty), and apply a generous bead of Liquid Nails to the reverse side.

-Hot Tip For A Smooth Install
+Pro Tip For Smooth Installation

 Have a damp paper towel or ten nearby.
 You’ll need them to clean the tip of the tube.
 Once the Liquid Nails start to flow, it takes a few seconds for the glue to stop.

-Installing A Ceiling Medallion – Step 6
+How To Install A Ceiling Medallion – Step 6

 Center the hole of the ceiling medallion over the electrical box and press firmly.

-Install – Step 7
+How To Install A Ceiling Medallion – Step 7

 Now, remember those pilot holes?
 Take your drill and install a construction screw into each hole.
 See, no holding your arms above your head for hours while waiting for the adhesive to dry.
 If your medallion is small, this step is probably not needed.

-Install – Step 8
+How To Install A Ceiling Medallion – Step 8

 Install your bedroom lighting.
 For safety’s sake, use that electrical tester again on the wires to ensure the electricity is off.

 Badda Bing!
 Badda Boom!
-Now you’re a pro and you know how to install a ceiling medallion!
+Now you’re a pro and know how to install a ceiling medallion!
 Once the light is attached, turn the electricity back on and flip that light switch.

-Install – Step 9
+How To Install A Ceiling Medallion – Step 9

 Hold the tube at a 45-degree angle, and pull the caulk gun along the edge of the ceiling medallion.
 Again, you may want some damp paper towels to clean the tip.
-Use your finger to pass over the entire bead of caulk pushing it into the gap.
+Use your finger to pass over the entire bead of caulk, pushing it into the gap.
 This should be one smooth, continuous movement.

 I know I said that was the last step, but the devil is in the details.
 If you screwed your medallion to the ceiling, you’ll want to cover those holes with some spackle.
 Ta-da!
 You’re done!
 Why we were so intimidated by this ceiling medallion DIY is beyond me.
 It was easy and simple.

 Installing a ceiling medallion is an unexpected home decor idea that elevates the design of your space in a budget-friendly way.